robin-mueller/auto-apms-guide/src/development/workspace/build.md

 ---
 order: 0
 ---

-# Dependencies
+# Build
+AutoAPMS is intended to be built using [`colcon`](https://colcon.readthedocs.io/en/released/user/quick-start.html) just like any other ROS 2 package.
+Feel encouraged to check out the advantages of using the [recommended VS Code template](./additional-software#visual-studio-code-workspace) for developers which facilitates setting up an AutoAPMS/PX4 development workspace.

-The following repositories are considered to be hard dependencies of the AutoAPMS framework:
+The following ROS 2 packages are considered to be hard dependencies of the AutoAPMS framework:

 | Name | Description |
 | :------------- | :----------- |